 Looking for a solution for how to add color swatches in WooCommerce?
-Sure, the default variant drop-down selectors work, but they’re not especially user-friendly, are they?
+Sure, the default variant drop-down selectors work, but they’re not especially user-friendly.

 By adding WooCommerce color swatches or images, you’re able to let shoppers click on a visual representation for each product variant, rather than a generic drop-down.